Gold and green: Olympic basketball, NBA business intersect

 SAITAMA, Japan (AP) — Evan Fournier and Nicolas Batum are going for gold, though they can’t forget about the green.

 Basketball and business are about to mix in a way players have never experienced.
-The quarterfinals of the Olympic men’s tournament arrive on the same day free agency opens in the NBA.
+The quarterfinals of the Olympic men’s tournament arrives on the same day free agency opens in the NBA.

 While big-name stars such as Kawhi Leonard, Chris Paul and Kyle Lowry will be focusing on their futures, some players are trying to keep their eye on the present.